 A Business Website

-There are two options for building a website; self-build or hire a professional designer.
+There are two options for building a website: self-build or hire a professional designer.
 Self-build is a very cost-effective way to obtain a website.
 You will find many online companies with drag-and-drop software that will create beautiful websites with minimal effort.
 It is a great way to get started quickly.
 However, hiring a designer is the way to go if your needs are more bespoke.
 Although the cost increases with custom design, you will have greater control over the look and feel.

 One key web design aspect is Search Engine Optimisation (SEO).
-Your website needs to be optimised, so Search Engines (Google, Bing) list you.
+Your website needs to be optimised so Search Engines (Google, Bing) list you.
 In addition, your website needs to include keywords for your business. e.g. what words do you want to be found for in a Google search?
-Ignoring this will mean you have a beautiful website which no one can find, so it’s essential to get it right.
+Ignoring this will mean you have a beautiful website that no one can find, so it’s essential to get it right.

 Self-build can start from as little as £50 per year, and bespoke designs between £299 and £10,000+.
 Search Engine Optimisation is something you can do yourself, or you can hire an expert to do the job for you.

 A Note About Online Security

 An area to be mindful of is the security and protection of data.
 An SSL Certificate will protect your website and encrypt data between the web server and the visitor.
 However, choosing an SSL Certificate appropriate for your business is an important consideration.
 For example, a simple blog with no login area or online payments could use a free SSL Certificate.
 Conversely, if you are capturing personal data or accepting online payments, you will need greater protection.
 Paid SSL Certificates come with a warranty (or insurance) that pays out if the SSL is compromised.
 Although SSL compromises are almost non-existent, you should always select one designed for the data you collect.